 Unlike their sliding door counterparts, there is no chance of French doors getting caught on dirty runners or jumping off tracks.
-They swing open, as opposed to sliding, and create a welcoming feel to the space.
-For their beauty, ease of operation and ability to increase home value, French doors cannot be beat.
+They swing open, as opposed to sliding, and create a welcoming feel to space.
+For their beauty, ease of operation, and ability to increase home value, French doors cannot be beaten.

 Cons of Upgrading to French Doors